How to Autoinstall Required Software after a Windows Reinstall

 Anyone who has been using Windows for any length of time knows reinstalling it is unavoidable.
 Some people call technical help and some do it themselves.
 If you reinstall on your own, you know it takes a little time but the most annoying part of reinstalling Windows is that you have to reinstall all your software one by one all over again.
 Software like Firefox, Winamp, VLC and other indispensable programs that don’t ship with Windows.

-Windows Post-Install Wizard allows you to take care of such situations and automatically install all the software that you would like to install on a fresh install with a minimum of input.
+Windows Post-Install Wizard (no longer available) allows you to take care of such situations and automatically install all the software that you would like to install on a fresh install with a minimum of input.
 There are a few steps involved in getting it to work as we shall see:

 - Download and extract the package to a location of your choice.